rafaqz/.dotfiles/Readme.md

 -pandoc
 -and general cli and X11 apps that I use.

-It's a blazing fast, mouse-free work environment where vim-like key commands are the standard.
+It's a blazing fast, mouse-free work environment where vim-like key commands are standard.

 Wont eat your kittens.
 Will frighten your housemates.